 University paydays are the 10th and 25th of each month.

-Effective 2013-14, signing up for payroll direct deposit is mandatory.
+Signing up for payroll direct deposit is mandatory.
 Please note, direct desposit often takes 1-2 pay cycles before going into effect.
-Until your direct deposit is active, we recommend contacting the Finance Office in the Carlton Center, suite 400 to see whether a check is waiting for you.
+Until your direct deposit is active, we recommend contacting the Finance Office in the Carlton Center, Suite 400 to see whether a check is waiting for you.

 Technology and Media